Anchor regression: heterogeneous data meets causality: Population anchor regression

 Consider a classical setting for the IV approach, where $A$ is an instrument, $X$ is endogenous and $H$ is a hidden confounder.
 The structural equations of the unshifted distribution are defined on the left hand side of Example~\ref{ex:2}.
 The equations under a shift $v=(1.8,0,0)^{\intercal}$ are depicted on the right-hand side.
 The structural equations are assumed to be the same, but the variable $X$ is shifted by $+1.8$ and the change propagates through the SEM. \begin{example} The structural equations for $\Ptrain$ can be found on the left.
 On the right, structural equations for $\mathbb{P}_{v}$ with $v=(1.8,0,0)$.

 \end{example} There are two extreme cases for dealing with the variable $A$.
 The variation explained by $A$ can be removed by partialling out $A$, sometimes also called residualizing with respect to $A$ or adjusting for the effect from $A$.
 If we think about $A$ as a subpopulation indicator variable, doing so creates a more homogeneous population and thus can correct for population stratification.
 The other extreme case is to remove all variation except for the variation explained by $A$.
 Under instrumental variables assumptions, doing so removes possible confounding variables and allows estimation of causal effects.
 For comparison, we thus consider partialling out the anchor variable (PA), ordinary least squares (OLS) and the instrumental variables approach (IV) in the form of two-stage least squares.
 All three are computed on $\Ptrain$, while their performance will be compared on the perturbed distribution $\mathbb{P}_v$.
-If we regress $Y$ on $X$, we obtain regression coefficient $b_{\text{OLS}} \approx 1.66$.
-The IV approach yields $b_{\text{IV}}=1$ and partialling out $A$ leads to $b_{\text{PA}}= 2$.